sebbacon/respire/views/courses/asthma.md

 ### Certificate in Asthma

-This accredited course is suitable for Health Care Professionals who are caring for people with asthma (adults and paediatrics).
+This course is suitable for Health Care Professionals who are caring for people with asthma (adults and paediatrics).

 If you are a CCG or private company and would like to commission our services please contact us at info@respiratorymatters.com